 This site presents the major shipping fleets of both categories, which then faced the severe political and other difficulties of the 1930s and 1940s.
 Many of the Chinese companies went on to survive in some form, often under other flags, in second half of the 20th century.
 We also present some of the fleets of the early years of the People's Republic of China.
 Both passenger carrying vessels and cargo ships are featured.

 We would very much welcome comments, photographs, publishable material or other new information to add to this site which will be updated periodically.
 All messages will be acknowledged.
 These may be sent to the webmaster at <>.

-As a rule the contemporary Wade-Giles transliteration of Chinese names is used for pre-1958 ship names, as that is how names were officially registered, it is how the ships and companies were named in the press of the era, and it is how ships' names were actually painted on the ships themselves.
-The Chinese characters painted on ships sides were read from right to left until 1946, when the writing mode changed to from left to right.
+As a rule the contemporary Wade-Giles transliteration of Chinese names is used for pre-1958 ship and personal names, as that is how names were reported in the press of the era, and how ship names were officially registered and actually painted on the ships themselves.
+The Chinese characters painted on ships sides were read from bow to stern and sometimes from right to left until 1946, when the writing mode generally changed to from left to right.